viafintech/sps_king/README.md

   # OPTIONAL: Structured remittance information, in German "Strukturierter Verwendungszweck".
 Required for e.g. Swiss QR transfers
   # StructuredRemittanceInformation
   structured_remittance_information: SPS::StructuredRemittanceInformation.new(
-    # Defines how the reference field should be interpreted for Swiss Direct Debits
+    # Defines how the reference field should be interpreted for Swiss Credit Transfers
     # One of these strings:
     #   'IPI' ("IPI-Verwendungszweck")
     #   'QRR' ("QR-Referenz")